This article describes the Double-E Infix Expression Parsing Method.

 The Double-E method uses two states and two stacks.

-One of the two stacks is for Operators and the other for Operands.
-These stacks are intermediate storage used to hold operators and operands before their proper precedence and binding is known.
+Of the two stacks, one is for Operators and the other for Operands.
+These stacks are intermediate storage used to hold operators and operands before their proper bindings are known in context of the larger expression.

-An element of the Operand Stack is a tree node, which represents an expression.
+An element of the Operand Stack is a tree node, which represents an expression, or a part of an expression that has been recognized.
 Tree nodes can represent constants, identifiers, addition of two operands, etc. Such a tree node can be called an Abstract Syntax Tree, AST, so the operand stack is a stack of ASTs.
+The operand stack holds expressions that are in various states of recognition, ranging from one simple node to complete expression tree.

-When proper binding of operators to operands is discovered, those operators and their operands are removed from these stacks and replaced.
-Each replacement is a single tree representing the operators bound to their operands, and this replacement is pushed onto the operand stack.
+When proper binding of operators to operands is discovered/recognized, those operators and their operands are removed from these stacks and a tree composed from them is created as a replacement.
+A replacement is a single tree representing the operators bound to their operands, and this replacement is pushed onto the operand stack.
+This process of recognizing a binding (of operands to operators), and replacing those stacked parts with a single tree is called reduction or a reduction.
+(Though it involves a composition of a new tree operand, it is a reduction of the intermediate state and associated complexity based on some recognition.)

 When the parse successfully completes, then one AST representing the entire expression is left on the operand stack.